platformsh/platformsh-docs/docs/src/languages/php/tuning.md

 1. Connect to the container via SSH using the [CLI](../../development/cli/_index.md) by running `platform ssh`.
-2. Change to the `/tmp` directory with `cd /tmp` (or any other non-web-accessible writable directory).
+2. Change to the `/tmp` directory (or any other non-web-accessible writable directory) with `cd /tmp`.
 3. Download CacheTool with `curl -sLO https://github.com/gordalina/cachetool/releases/latest/download/cachetool.phar`.
 4. Make CacheTool executable with `chmod +x cachetool.phar`.
 5. Check the OPcache status for FastCGI commands.